Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Click the kebab (three vertical dots) to view options.

-The list of options will change based on the current state of the question on the form.
-Here are some examples.
-If the question is already marked as Required, the pop-up menu will display Not Required as an option (instead of Required).
-If a question is already marked Include on Secondary, the pop-up menu will display Remove from Secondary.
+If the field is already marked as Required, the pop-up menu will display Not Required as an option (instead of Required).

 - Include on multi-person reg - when that feature is enabled on a program.